BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 #### Conclusion:
 Only two teams were able to complete this third challenge with success.
 In spite of this, it was still possible to collect some useful feedback about the development of hyperties.
 There were positive aspects, such as:

-  * Most of the participants considered easy to setup the reTHINK development environment (hyperty toolkit);
+  * Most of the participants considered it easy to setup the reTHINK development environment (hyperty toolkit);
-  * Most of the participants considered easy to change the hyperty functionality.
+  * Most of the participants considered it easy to change the hyperty functionality.

 However, we collect also some negative aspects that should be considered, such as: